lgwillmore/typemock/README.md

 ## Still to do

+ - Mock attributes and properties.
  - Enforce type hinted mocked objects by default, with option to disable
- - Check types at point of behaviour definition, and during mocked usage.
+ - Check/implement more complex type safety
  - More advanced argument matching
  - More verification options